iamjuaness/Knot/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses/mit/) License.
+This project is protected under the [Mit License](https://choosealicense.com/licenses/mit/) License.
 For more details, refer to the [LICENSE](https://github.com/iamjuaness/knot/blob/master/LICENSE) file.

 ---